 It originates from Santa Barbara District Attorney, Thomas Sneddon, and to support the claim, detractors use a court motion Sneddon filed towards the end of the 2005 trial in which he requested the court to have the photos and Jordan’s description introduced to court.
 It seemed to be a PR move rather than an honest request, as it was never likely that Judge Rodney Melville would allow the introduction of this material, considering that 1) Jordan Chandler refused to testify (a defendant’s basic right is to face an accuser – in this case with the photos introduced he should have had the opportunity to cross-examine Chandler), 2) it was a last minute request by Sneddon just days before the trial concluded.
 Indeed, Melville dismissed the motion.
-Detractors also use Bill Dworin, a retired LAPD detective as a source, who made his media rounds during the 2005 trial (including in documentaries heavily biased against Jackson), and who also claimed in those interviews that Jordan’s description was a match.
+Detractors also use Bill Dworin, a retired LAPD detective as a source, who made his media rounds during the 2005 trial (including in documentaries heavily biased against Jackson), and who claimed in those interviews that Jordan’s description was a match.
 However, Dworin was not among the detectives present during the strip search.
 He also never said that he had seen both the photographs and the description.
 The information he offered to the media is hearsay by someone who was obviously very biased for the prosecution.

 Also consider that people like Dworin are not independent sources.
 They were members of the prosecution in 1993 and/or in 2005, which tried to win at least the PR war in the media, if they could not win in the courtroom.
 Rather than just taking their words at face value, let’s see what else we know about the description.

 When you read Sneddon’s 2005 motion you will find that the whole basis of the claim that “it was a match” is this: